 Any current college students in the military may apply for this scholarship, with no age requirements.
 Young people with a mother or father serving in any branch of the U.S. Armed Forces are also eligible.

-All applications for the 2021 Fall semester must be submitted by 12:00 am on July 4th, 2021.
-The winning applicant will be announced no later than July 11, 2021.
+All applications for the 2022 Spring semester must be submitted by 12:00 am on December 31st, 2021.
+The winning applicant will be announced no later than January 7th, 2022.
 Click any of the “Apply Now” buttons on this page to start your online application.

 Yes.
 Family members or friends may nominate any qualified person; however, the online application must be completed in order to receive the reward.
 If family members want to keep their scholarship nomination secret from the nominee, they need to complete the online application for them.